Giving at Christ Church

 How to give

 Regular giving is an enormous help to us in our planning.
 To set up a regular standing order please download the standing order form contained within our Giving booklet and return it to the Treasurer.
 You can also make one-off gifts by cheque, charity account or direct bank transfer.
-Cheques should be passed to the Treasurer or left in the box by the information desk.
+Please note that the legal name for Christ Church is 'The PCC of St Andrew the Less, Cambridge' and we are a registered charity (number 1151611).
+Cheques should be made payable to 'St Andrew the Less' and passed to the Treasurer or left in the box by the information desk.

 Tax-Efficient Giving / Gift Aid